imagej/imagej.github.io/_pages/Git_submodule_tutorial.md

 `-Subproject commit c03c2cc7d150087d91879012e1b312e3b2957733`
 `+Subproject commit 764f65baee6af310cac4879a52805d7bffcd4dd0`

-That shows us that the version in the old commit is as we expect (good\!)
+That shows us that the version in the old commit is as we expect (good!)
 The version in the "+" line is what's in our working tree, or what you'll see if you do "( cd VIB && git show HEAD )".
 So, in this case I think it's a good idea to switch VIB to be the version that the commit we're cherry-picking tried to introduce, i.e. b6d78c8c390:

 `( cd VIB && git checkout b6d78c8c390 )`
 `git add VIB`